 With this kit, I reckon I could last an extra 2 days, at least from a diabetic standpoint not taking into consideration the threat of a lack of drinking water and dangerous animals.

 It also means that I can sit in a 3 hour Cambridge A-Level Accounting exam and survive from a diabetic standpoint not taking into consideration the threat of not having done enough revision.

 In the kit, I have my blood glucose meter, lancets, testing strips, sweets, alcohol swabs, sweets, constant glucose monitor reader, sweets, insulin, sweets, phone and a good luck mascot.

-In addition to abiding by my Standard Operating Amended Procedures, I must also prepare for a number of situations should they arise.
+In addition to abiding by my Standard Operating Amended Procedures, I must also prepare for several situations should they arise.

-The following table gives you an insight to my stress level, what it does to my blood sugar and what I would have to eat (provided no insulin) to cause the same:
+The following table gives you an insight into my stress level, what it does to my blood sugar and what I would have to eat (provided no insulin) to cause the same: